 Please ensure all dogs are on a lead and cats in a carrier.
-More information will be provided soon.

 Once you’ve microchipped your pet, it’s important to register them for Lifetime Registration.
 NSW cat and dog owners are required to have their animals registered with their NSW local council by six months of age.

 Each state has its own registration database.
 If you move interstate you will be required to register your pets with that state’s registration.

 You can register your pet via the registration form.
 This registration process requires a fee.